 - Centers for Disease Control and Prevention (CDC) states that approximately 78% of physicians have integrated a certified EHR into their practice.

 The increasing adoption rates of EHR systems underscore their importance and utility.
 Small and private healthcare practices need this information to decide whether to use them.
-Implementing EHR can greatly improve care quality and patient experience.
+Implementing EHR for small practices can greatly improve care quality and patient experience.
 So, let’s examine all aspects that make EHR crucial to the mentioned practices.

 “At SPsoft, we invest many hours and tons of efforts to set the pace for healthcare technology.
 Our EHR solutions show our commitment to innovation, value, and improvement.
 SPsoft delivers a comprehensive healthcare management system that adapts to the unique rhythm of each practice.”